 VA Ratings and Compensation for FSAD

-FSAD receives a 0% VA disability rating under diagnostic code 7632, unless there is physical damage to genital organs.
-But if there is physical damage, veterans may be eligible for Special Monthly Compensation (SMC), depending on severity and impact on function.
+FSAD receives a 0% VA disability rating under diagnostic code 7632, unless there is physical damage to genital organs, or can be rated analogously or as a symptom of another condition (such as PTSD).
+If there is physical damage, veterans may be eligible for Special Monthly Compensation, depending on severity and impact on function.

-Additionally, you may want to consider Secondary Conditions to help increase your VA Disability Rating.
-Read more in the following section.
+Additionally, you may want to consider secondary conditions to help increase your VA disability rating.
+Read more below.

 Secondary Conditions Related to FSAD